 - Collection and Storage of Homework: Parents can view the homework when the child is doing the homework before submitting the homework to school.
-Once the child brings the homework back to school and submits it, then teacher must check it and return it to the students as soon as it get checked so that parents can see the checked homework.
+Once the child brings the homework back to school and submits it, then the teacher must check it and return it to the students as soon as it gets checked so that parents can see the checked homework.
 The corrected homework can be kept at home

-- As a part of the 7 Habits training and discussion, every teacher needs to encourage student to practice Habits 1, 2 and 3.
+- As a part of the 7 Habits training and discussion, every teacher needs to encourage the student to practice Habits 1, 2 and 3.

 - Habit 1 will make them be proactive and take charge of their HW.

 - Habit 2 will help them see the importance of overall learning and of homework within that.

 - Under Habit 3, you can discuss putting the doing of homework as an important priority, not to be left as the last thing at night.

 - Remember putting first things first means Organize and execute around your priorities.
 For that, you need to help the children understand that homework is a priority for them.
 Homeroom Teachers must especially in the first 8-10 days itself help their students establish a schedule at home that takes care of their homework and other important needs such as play, spending quality time with family and friends, reading and doing other important things.
 In putting first things first, you also need to discuss that students must not only do their homework early in the day but also pack their bag early in the evening or at night and to remember to pack their homework every day (so that homework is not forgotten at home).

 - In the MY & DP, a homework bonus policy is being followed to incentivize the students to complete their homework on time and with quality.
 Details of this policy are given in Appendix 2.
 However, if a student fails to submit homework more than 2-3 times, then please follow the process given below.